-A child's incapacity, in the sense indicated above, would seem to disqualify them from having liberty rights.
+A child’s incapacity, in the senses indicated above, would seem to disqualify them from having liberty rights.
 Someone incapable of choosing cannot have a right whose content is a fundamental choice.
 If, as some maintain, all human rights are best interpreted as protecting human agency and its preconditions, then it would follow that those incapable of agency, such as young children, should not be accorded human rights (Griffin 2002).
 On the other hand it could be maintained that whilst children lack agency they certainly have fundamental interests meriting protection and thus at least have welfare rights (Brighouse 2002).
 Moreover it can be important to recognise that children become beings capable of making choices and that rights may be attributed in recognition of this gradual development (Brennan 2002).

 Turning now to the second claim that may be made in denying rights to children which is that the ascription of rights to children is inappropriate because it displays a misunderstanding of what childhood is, of what children are like, or of what relationships children do or ought to stand in to adults.
 This claim comes in various forms.